Alternative approach to thermodynamic phase transitions: Phase transition in higher dimensional Reissner-Nordstr o m AdS Black hole

-\emph{Second}, these new relations include only the critical points that black holes could acquire in different conditions.
-In usual methods, in order to have all the points which phase transitions take place between them, one has to consider pressures which are equal or smaller than critical pressure.
-Technically, such task is impossible to be done for all pressures.
-Here, using the new method, one can find all the possible phase transition horizon radii and their corresponding pressures that system can acquire.
-The same could be said about new relations for the temperature, mass and Gibbs free energy.
-In other words, by using the new prescription, one can obtain all the phase transition points and their corresponding critical temperature, pressure, mass and Gibbs free energy that system can acquire in analytical forms.
+\emph{Second}, the new relations include only critical points that a black hole could acquire in different conditions.
+In the usual methods, in order to get all points between which phase transitions take place, one has to consider pressures which are equal or smaller than the critical pressure.
+Technically, such a task is impossible if it is to be done for all pressures.
+Using our method, one can find all possible phase transitions, horizon radii and corresponding pressures that a system could acquire.
+The same could be said for the new relations for temperature, mass and Gibbs free energy.
+In other words, by using our approach, one can obtain all phase transition points and corresponding critical temperature, pressure, mass and Gibbs free energy that system can acquire in analytical form.

-\emph{Third}, using this new method, one can recognize the range of horizon radius in which black holes solutions do not exist depending on the critical values.
-For more clarifications, one should take a look at the diagram for new pressure in up panel of Fig. \ref{Fig1-2} (dashed-dotted line).
-Evidently, the phase transition takes place between two points with the same pressure.
-The prohibited range of horizon radius for the black holes is between these points.
-By taking a closer look, one can see that by using the new prescription, one can obtain the maximum range of the horizon radius in which the black hole solutions do not exist.
-Such maximum could not be obtained through the usual methods easily.
-In addition, by using the new prescription, one can measure the rate of increscent for the prohibited range of horizon radius by studying the behavior of its diagram.
-Such measurement may encounter with significant problems for the usual method.
-Finally, we should point out that these three points are also valid for usual thermodynamical systems as well.
+\emph{Third}, using our method, one can get the range of horizon radii that depends on the critical values, in which the black hole solutions do not exist.
+For clarification, one should take a look at the diagram for the new pressure in the top panel of Fig. \ref{Fig1-2} (dashed-dotted line).
+Clearly, the phase transition takes place between two points with the same pressure.
+The prohibited range of horizon radii for the black hole is between these points.
+Taking a closer look, one can see that by using our approach, one can obtain the maximum range of the horizon radii in which the black hole solutions do not exist.
+Such a maximum could not be obtained easily with the usual methods.
+In addition, by using our approach, one can get the rate of increase of the prohibited range of horizon radii by studying the behavior of its diagram.
+Such a procedure may encounter significant problems for the usual method.
+Finally, we should point out that these three features are also valid for the usual thermodynamical systems.